 Dr. Bao starts the extraction by numbing your tooth, jawbone, and gums.
 The entire area surrounding the tooth will have a local anesthetic.
 Only after the area is completely numb, Dr. Bao starts the extraction.
 During the process, you feel the pressure.
 This is caused by the doctor rocking the tooth to widen the socket.
 This helps with removal.
 The pressure does not cause pain as the entire area is numb.
 If a patient ever has pain, Dr. Bao has ways to make the patient comfortable.

 Sometimes a tooth is so tight that it is impossible to widen the socket.
 In these cases, the tooth must be sectioning.
 This is a standard procedure.
 The doctor cuts the tooth into sections and removes the tooth piece by piece.

-Dental Insurance usually covers a tooth extraction.
+Dental Insurance usually covers Oral Surgery, Dental Tooth Replacement, and Emergency Tooth Extraction.
 Your sedation method might not be fully covered.
 We will call your insurance company so that we can provide you an estimate of your out-of-pocket costs.